oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    any remaining session state cleanly.
 3. The broker MUST send `MQTT.CONNACK` to the **winning** transport.
-The `Session Present` flag [MQTT5] §3.2.2.1 MUST reflect the result of Clean Start processing [MQTT5] §3.1.2.4: if Clean Start is 0 and a session exists, the flag MUST be set to 1; if Clean Start is 1, the flag MUST be set to 0.
+The `Session Present` flag [MQTT5] §3.2.2.1 MUST reflect the result of Clean Start processing [MQTT5] §3.2.2.1.1: if Clean Start is 0 and a session exists, the flag MUST be set to 1; if Clean Start is 1, the flag MUST be set to 0.

+For MQTT 3.1.1, the broker MUST follow [MQTT311] §3.1.4:

+1. The broker MUST accept the **last** `MQTT.CONNECT` received and establish the MQTT session on that transport.
+If the Client Identifier in the new `MQTT.CONNECT` matches a client already connected on another transport, the broker MUST disconnect the existing client [MQTT-3.1.4-2].
+2. The broker MUST close the **losing** transport immediately (without sending `MQTT.DISCONNECT`, which is not a server-to-client packet in MQTT 3.1.1).
+   The 3.1.1 specification requires only that the existing client be disconnected — the mechanism is closing the network connection.
+3. The broker MUST send `MQTT.CONNACK` with the `Session Present` flag set to 0 to the **winning** transport.
+In MQTT 3.1.1 the CONNACK does not carry a `Session Present` flag; the client determines session state from the `Clean Session` flag it sent in CONNECT [MQTT311] §3.1.2.4.
+The broker MUST set `Clean Session` according to the value received in the CONNECT.
+   If `Clean Session` is 1, the broker discards any existing session state for this Client Identifier; if `Clean Session` is 0, the broker retains the session but has no flag to communicate its existence in CONNACK.

 4. The broker MUST NOT accept any further `MQTT.CONNECT` packets from the closed transport.
-If a CONNECT is received on a transport that has been closed for this session, the broker MUST reject it with Reason Code `0x82` (Protocol Error) and close the transport immediately.
+If a CONNECT is received on a transport that has been closed for this session, the broker MUST reject it with Reason Code `0x82` (Protocol Error) and close the transport immediately (MQTT 5.0).
+For MQTT 3.1.1, the broker MUST close the transport immediately without sending any MQTT packet, as DISCONNECT is not a server-to-client packet [MQTT311] §3.14.
 The MQTT packet itself may be syntactically valid; the rejection arises from the session state, not from packet format.

 The "last CONNECT wins" rule means the session outcome depends on connection timing and which CONNECT packet reaches the broker first.
 The broker MUST NOT